fiskaltrust/middleware-demo-android/README.md

 intent.putExtra("cashboxid", "<your-cashbox-id>");
 intent.putExtra("accesstoken", "<your-access-token>");
 intent.putExtra("sandbox", true);   // or "false" for production Cashboxes
+// Optionally, for development purposes only: intent.putExtra("loglevel", "Debug");   // default is "Information"

 sendBroadcast(intent);
 ```

 **Please note that the Middleware will not be immediately available after this.** Intents are processed asynchronously, and initializing most TSEs takes some time (e.g. up to 45 seconds for Swissbit; fiskaly SCUs are faster).
-We recommend handling this e.g. by polling the Echo endpoint of the queue in a failsafe way.
+We recommend polling our state endpoint until the TSE is intialized (see below).

 A stop intent looks similar: